-The takeaway is that those handling lawsuits for decedents need to bring suit in the estate or heirs name.
-If suit is not brought in the decedent’s name and the decedent died before the lawsuit is filed, the plaintiff needs to start the probate process to get appointed as the executor for the decedent’s estate and establish that everyone knew that the decedent had died prior to the lawsuit being filed.
+The takeaway is that those handling lawsuits for decedents need to bring suit in the estate or heirs’ name.
+If the suit is not brought in the decedent’s name and the decedent died before the lawsuit is filed, the plaintiff needs to start the probate process to get appointed as the executor for the decedent’s estate and establish that everyone knew that the decedent had died prior to the lawsuit being filed.

 Our Houston Probate Attorneys provide a full range of probate services to our clients, including helping with disputes involving fraud and power of attorney forms.
 Affordable rates, fixed fees, and payment plans are available.
 We provide step-by-step instructions, guidance, checklists, and more for completing the probate process.
 We have years of combined experience we can use to support and guide you with probate and estate matters.
 Call us today for a FREE attorney consultation.